iodepo/odis-arch/decisions/README.md

 - Symphony related:  If a software package hosts it's own data, then the software description metadata should describe that data as datasets so it can be found
 - Assuming that the page supports content negotiation, the @id of the JSON-LD can be the URL of the web page hosting it.
 - detail how to leverage the sitemap index to point to multiple sitemap and then designate one or more as ones for OIH to index via robots.txt
+- OIH as an aggregator normalizes the node names for reporting and prov

 Other: